rismm/tp/docs/team/dtaywd.md

 - **Feature:** Expenditure Command
   - What it does: Allows supermarket managers to check their expenditures over a period of time.
   - Justification: This function is necessary to see what is the cash outflow of the supermarket.
-Moreover, this function is necessary to calculate the profit of the supermarket
+Moreover, this function is necessary to calculate the profit of the supermarket.
   - Highlights: The expenditure command unifies what the revenue commands uses to reduce the amount of repeated code.

+- **Enhancement to existing features:** Add error checking for invalid inputs to expenditure and revenue command
+  - What it does: Ensure that the commands still work as expected when invalid inputs are given.
+  - Justification: The transaction related commands have many different types and each type needs specific inputs.
+  - Highlights: Breaks it down to the type of task to check for the various conditions that each type requires.

 - **Code contributed** [RepoSense link](https://nus-cs2113-ay2324s2.github.io/tp-dashboard/?search=dtaywd&breakdown=true&sort=groupTitle%20dsc&sortWithin=title&since=2024-02-23&timeframe=commit&mergegroup=&groupSelect=groupByRepos&checkedFileTypes=docs~functional-code~test-code~other)